 What I find exciting is that this immersion opens up several new frontiers.
 Firstly, the role of audience member becomes a dynamic new landscape to explore.
 The audience's presence, agency and empathy become important factors in how we include them in the storytelling design and process.
 Secondly, there is more exciting terrain to traverse in determining what existing rules govern these spaces from a theatrical perspective and what new principles are emerging that will allow us to exploit these environments to their fullest.
 I want to turn to both of these issues in my next two posts.

-Lastly, have a look at the following links as I think they provide a good backdrop for what is to come...
+Until next time, have a look at the following links as I think they provide a good backdrop for what is to come...
 I also find Chris Milk's talk rather inspiring.
 See you later in the week.

-Click on the picture that heads this post to see more of the amazing work of Adrien M and Claire B.
+Click on the picture that heads this post to see more of the amazing work of Adrien M and Claire B